Cross My Heart (novel)

 Cross My Heart is the 21st novel in the Alex Cross series written by author James Patterson.
 The novel takes place after Alex Cross, Run, in which Alex tries contemplating a life outside the Metro Police after the apparent death of Ava, an orphan girl they took in.
-It was initially not planned by Patterson, but was later confirmed to be in the works.
-The novel once again features Metro Police detective Alex Cross.
 Cross My Heart was released 20 years after the original novel, Along Came a Spider.
-The novel's events, having ended on a cliffhanger, were continued in the next novel, Hope to Die.
+The novel's events, having ended on a cliffhanger, are continued in the next novel, Hope to Die.

-Premise
+Plot

 Alex Cross has been a family man at heart—he loves his children, his grandmother, and his beautiful wife Brianna.
 Alex Cross has managed to stop serial killers and survive.
 But all of that is about to change.
 When a new enemy targets Cross and his family, Cross finds himself in a whole new game.
 If he tries to save his family or stop the killer, they die.
 Can Alex protect his family and capture a criminal at the same time?